SynVar

 Variant extraction from complex text

-Normalization only (norm parameter)
+Normalization (mode parameter)

 Output formats